Covid 19 coronavirus: Clear, trustworthy information needed to stop anti-vaxxers undermining Covid vacination

 Experts have welcomed a Government commitment to spend hundreds of millions of dollars securing access to a Covid-19 vaccine but warn its effectiveness depends on the majority of Kiwis agreeing to a jab.

-Health teams consequently needed to provide the public with clear and trustworthy information so anti-vaccine campaigners could didn't undermine the critical work of vaccinating against the deadly virus, the experts said.
+Health teams consequently needed to provide the public with clear and trustworthy information so anti-vaccine campaigners didn't undermine the critical work of vaccinating against the deadly virus, the experts said.

 The warnings came as Prime Minister Jacinda Ardern Ardern visited the Malaghan Institute of Medical Research in Wellington today and said there were "reasons for optimism" in the global hunt for a vaccine.